smxi :: script navigation and choices

 - back-to-install-menu

-- display-manager - install desktop of your choice, either full, with Xorg, System Utilities, or just the base packages.
+- desktop-environment - install desktop of your choice, either full, with Xorg, System Utilities, or just the base packages.

 - select-display-manager - if you don't have a default already, install from a list of several: kdm gdm slim (if available), xdm, wdm.